Timthebest8/JavaClicker/README.md

 # JavaClicker
 My own java clicker game (Im a java beginner at java)

+# What you need
+Java runtime 21/Java jdk 21

 # Running
 Open your terminal and paste: